adobe-apiplatform/user-sync.py/en/user-manual/configuring_user_sync_tool.md

 | 20%                    | 1000              | 900             | 100              | Max is 200 (20% of 1000) so Adobe-only users are processed               |
 | 20%                    | 1000              | 750             | 250              | Max of 200 (20% of 1000) exceeded, so Adobe-only users are not processed |

+The setting `group_removals_only` impacts how Adobe-only users are counted.
+With that setting missing or set to `False`, the sync tool counts all Adobe-only users, even those who may have been offboarded previously.

+This may not matter for certain `adobe_only_user_aciton` options, such as `remove`.
+But it can have an impact when using `preserve`, the most common (and safest) offboarding option.

+When `group_removals_only` is `True`, the sync tool will only operate on Adobe-only users with groups to remove.
+This limits the operation to users who should be offboarded in the current sync.

+It also affects max Adobe-only check.
+For example, a sync config with a 200 user limit may encounter issues even when a smaller number of users should be offboarded in a given sync.
+Let's say that there are 25 new Adobe-only users in a sync, but 190 exising Adobe-only users.
+That makes a total of 215 Adobe-only users, which exceeds the 200 user max.

+With `group_removals_only` enabled, the sync tool would ignore the 190 existing users and only count the 25 new offboards toward the limit.
+Since 25 is less than 200, the sync tool would perform the Adobe-only offboarding action.

 # `logging` Config

 The User Sync Tool produces log messages describing what it is doing.
 Log